VBAC Signs, Eligibility, and Labor Progression Explained

 • Emergency C-section: Some cases may require an unplanned surgical intervention, which carries its own risks.

-Additionally, it’s important to consult with your healthcare provider about infant care and health to ensure the best outcomes for both you and your baby.
+Talk with your healthcare provider about infant care and health to help ensure the best outcomes for both you and your baby.

 Frequently Asked Questions